crispzips/arcgisstorymaps/index.md

 ArcGIS Online only allows preset quantum zooming, so you must use the "+/-" zoom buttons and operate within the coarse adjustments they permit.

 ArcGIS Online provides 12 preloaded basemap options.
 The default is called "Topographic", but there are options for satellite imagery, monochromatic maps, streetmaps from [OpenStreetMap](https://www.openstreetmap.org/#map=5/51.500/-0.100), and others.
 Think tactically and tactfully about what you need to map to represent (and what you don't) in light of your project goals and aesthetic grammar.

+You can preview these options and select what you would like to use by clicking "Basemap" on the upper left side of the screen.

 ### Layers
 The layers are the most important component of this preparatory process.
 "Layers" in ArcGIS can either mean map tile sets, or smatterings of geographic data (what ArcGIS calls "features"): both the quantitative data of latitudes and longitudes and the qualitative descriptions of what those points represent.